impliedfeline/juicydb/docs/specification.md

 when indexing over columns with non-unique values, the above time complexities may in general fail.

-JuicyDB will accept SQL queries over the command-line and (potentially) over a UNIX socket.
+juicydb will accept SQL queries over the command-line and (potentially) over a UNIX socket.
 The full list of supported queries will be determined at a later date.
-In addition JuicyDB will (hopefully) support certain query optimizations such as join ordering.
+In addition juicydb will (hopefully) support certain query optimizations such as join ordering.

 As sources to guide the implementation, I will be referring to the following